burkeholland/deno-first-look/lessons/permissions/granting-permissions.md

 at async file:///home/burkeholland/dev/deno-first-look-exercises/app.ts:3:18
 ```

-It says to run again with the "--allow-read" flag.
+It says to run again with the `--allow-read` flag.
 Let's do that.

 ```bash
 deno run --allow-read app.ts